ShaniCohen/sRNA-BP-cross-species/README.md

-**Example.** For each sRNA subgroup, the analysis pipeline exports a dedicated JSON file for Cytoscape visualization, named `sRNA-to-BP__Mappings__Cluster_<N>__Subgroup_<M>__cytoscape.json` (the trailing `cytoscape` marks it as the Cytoscape-ready export, as opposed to other output formats for the same subgroup).
+**Example.** For each sRNA subgroup, the analysis pipeline exports a dedicated JSON file for Cytoscape visualization, named `sRNA-to-BP__Mappings__Cluster_<N>__Subgroup_<M>__cytoscape.json` (the trailing `cytoscape` marks it as the Cytoscape-ready export).
 To visualize the subgroup containing sRNA homologs `ecoli_epec__E2348C_ncR06__chix`, `ecoli_k12__G0-9382__chix`, `klebsiella__chiX__chix`, and `salmonella__ncRNA0003__chix` (Cluster 16, Subgroup 1), take the